Omegapoint/op-arcade/games/bubbles/README.md

 Euclidean coordinates used for drawing and circle-circle and circle-line_segment collission detection.

 ## TODO
-- a bunch of worlds
-- screen after completed level with some info
 - more bubbles
   - different bounce rules
   - with hard shell that takes x hits before cracking